 - Housing for Relatives – Second units allow From homeowners with adult children, aging relatives, or relatives with special needs to live together and maintain privacy.

 - Downsizing – Some homeowners build a second unit for themselves, often in retirement, while renting the primary dwelling.

 - Backyard Workspace / Living Space – With more people working from home, some people have added their new office or workspace in their backyard as a second dwelling unit.

 - Isolation for COVID Infected Family – We provide affordable housing with air filtration and an entryway (a personal isolation house) for loved ones that may be infected.

 - Address the housing challenge by adding affordable homes which helps provide workforce housing and preserves diversity and community character.

 - Architectural, Civil, and MEPS plans typically cost a decent chunk of your build budget, and many people do not know where to obtain these services.
 When you work with Linked Equipment, we have engineers that work with us to provide proper plans which are needed to get your permit.

 - Linked Equipment takes on many of the challenges associated with your build.
 Our engineers worry about all mechanical, structural, electrical, safety, and fire standards.

-We invite you to read more about our affordable homes here:
+We invite you to read more about our shipping container solutions and affordable homes here: